jdscience48/Yelp-Business/README.md

 # Yelp-Business
-Does region, or temperature have a statistically significant affect on reviews of businesses
+ Does region, or temperature have an affect on businesses reviews?